Taeyoung96/Yolo-to-COCO-format-converter/README.md

 #### 3. Just run the code.
 You need to provide 2 argments(essential) & 1 argments(optional).
-- path : Absolute ㅔath of train.txt
+- path : Absolute ath of train.txt
 - output : Name of the json file
 - debug : If you want to check the bounding boxes or annotation information.